 - Acupuncture – It may not be the easiest method of getting relief.
 But, some studies suggest that acupuncture can help to minimize hay fever symptoms.
 In a recent study, allergy sufferers actually showed symptom improvement with a dozen acupuncture sessions.
 If you already use this therapy, it may offer another added benefit.

 Spring may be the best time of the year, but it can strike fright into the heart of hay fever sufferers!
-Luckily, whether you try to avoid pollen or adopt a healthier lifestyle, there are ways to improve your well being.
+Luckily, whether you try to avoid pollen or adopt a healthier lifestyle, there are ways to improve your reaction to allergens.
 Do you have any tried and tested allergy solutions?
 Share them with us in our comments!
 While the same thing won’t work for everyone, there are simple ways to minimize your downtime.